openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Under the following conditions *jpylyzer* will print a user warning to the standard error device (typically the console screen):

+#### No images to check
-1. If there are no input images to check (typically because the value of jp2In refers to a non-existent file), the following warning message is
+If there are no input images to check (typically because the value of jp2In refers to a non-existent file), the following warning message is
 shown:

     User warning: no images to check!

+#### Unsupported box
-2. In some cases you will see the following warning message:
+In some cases you will see the following warning message:

     User warning: ignoring 'boxName' (validator function not yet implemented)